-resource allocation, the mechanism should not consider only one dimension of all resources.

-non-dominant resources: fairness should consider the consumption of non-dominant resources as well.
+- multiple dimensions of resources: when calculating the resource allocation, the mechanism should not consider only one dimension of all resources. - non-dominant resources: fairness should consider the consumption of non-dominant resources as well.
 If two different tasks have the same demand of a given dominant resource, then the one having smaller consumption of non-dominant resources should receive some compensation.
 Further, if a task has a totally lower demand of all given resources compared with other tasks, then it should receive more compensation.

-It is also not easy to measure efficiency in the multiresource allocation setting.
+It is also not easy to measure efficiency in the multi-resource allocation setting.
 In a single-resource scenario, the most efficient allocation will clearly use the entire resources and thus achieve the maximal number of tasks.
-On this basis, we list two metrics to measure multi-resource allocation efficiency.
+On this basis, we list two metrics to measure multi-resource allocation efficiency, where an example for the further explanation can be seen in Figure 6.

-- the number of total tasks completed: higher resource efficiency is achieved by more tasks done by all users. - the amount of unused resources: after all required resources are allocated, more unused resources allow a datacenter to serve forthcoming users.
+- the number of total tasks completed (NTT): higher resource efficiency is achieved by more tasks done by all users. - the amount of unused resources (AUR): after all required resources are allocated, more unused resources allow a datacenter to serve forthcoming users.